breader124/notes/Microservices_Patterns/escaping_monolithic_hell.md

 | Communication | Smart pipes such as ESB including business logic | Dumb pipes based of e.g. REST or gRPC |
 | Data | Global database common for all of the services | Data model and database per service |
 | Typical service | Larger monolithic application | Small one |

----

-Benefits of the microservices architecture:

-Drawbacks of the microservices architecture: